 When we have a connection with someone, we are able to soothe, comfort and encourage them along their journey towards recovering health, or to a new rebirth.
 Here are four suggestions:

-You can simply dedicate whatever positive qualities, or merit that you develop through practice to your friend.
-At the end of your practice session, you could bring your friend to mind -
+One way to benefit would be to simply dedicate whatever positive qualities, or merit that you develop through your meditation practice, or any other virtuous activity, to your friend.
+At the end of your practice session, you could bring your them to mind -

 If they are sick, you could say “By this merit, may (name) be happy and at ease.
 May his discomfort and pain be lifted from him.
 May he recover from his illness quickly.
 May he be happy and at ease.
 May his life be long and fruitful.”

-If they are dying, you could say “By this merit, may (name) move through this process of dying with ease and confidence.
+If they are dying, or in the 49 days after their death while the deceased is transitioning through the intermediate state (bardo), you could dedicate the merit of your practice by saying “By this merit, may (name) move through this process of dying with ease and confidence.
 May she know that it is time for her to let go into the process of letting go of this life and taking a new rebirth.
 May she know that whatever mistakes she may have made have been forgiven and cleansed.
 May she know that her family and friends love and appreciate her and want her to move on without regret, and with confidence and ease.
 May (name) be guided towards a new and beneficial birth in a place that she can accomplish all of her virtuous aspirations”.

 The practice of ‘sending and taking’ (Tonglen)